Triangulated categories of relative 1-motives: Motivic Picard functor

-Let us assume that $k$ is perfect.
+We first treat the case when $S$ is the spectrum of a perfect field $k$.
+The proof proceeds by reduction to a computation in the category of effective Voevodsky motives $\DM^{\eff}(k)$.
 By Proposition~\ref{prop:hom_cohom_twists}, the category $\DA^1(k)$ is compactly generated by motives of the form $g_\sharp\BQ_C(-1)$ for a smooth curve $g:C\ra k$.
 We thus have to show that for all such $g$ and all $n\in\BZ$, the map

-induced by $\Theta_f$ is an isomorphism (this turns out that to hold for any smooth $C$, not only for curves, as the argument below shows).
+induced by $\Theta_f$ is an isomorphism (this turns out to hold for any smooth $C$, not only for curves, as the argument below shows).